Skip to main content

 KELBY BROWN

-Kelby Brown, is an American born dancer, choreographer, teacher and adjudicator from St. Louis, Missouri.
-He received his early training at the Pelagie Green Wren Academy of Dance, as well as Alexandra School of Ballet.
-He went on to study at Walnut Hill School of the Arts.
-Kelby received a full scholarship to continue his professional training at the School of American Ballet, the official School of the New York City Ballet, known as SAB.
+Kelby Brown is an ABT Certified Teacher who has successfully completed the ABT Teacher Training in Pre-primary thru Level 6, 7 and Partnering, of the ABT National Training Curriculum.
+Kelby Brown received his early training at the Pelagie Green Wren Academy of Dance, as well as the Alexandra School of Ballet in St. Louis, Missouri.
+He went on to study at Walnut Hill School of the Arts, and received a full scholarship to continue his professional training at the School of American Ballet, the official School of the New York City Ballet.